-This section of the report includes data on Afghan evacuees who are in one of the three following situations: (i) entered the United States on Operation Allies Refuge (OAR) or OAW evacuation flights; (ii) are located at the U.S. military base at Doha, Qatar; or (iii) are located at a third country transit site in Abu Dhabi, United Arab Emirates.
+This section of the report includes data on Afghan evacuees who were in one of the three following situations as of the reporting date: (i) entered the United States on OAR or OAW evacuation flights; (ii) were located at the U.S. military base at Doha, Qatar; or (iii) were located at a third country transit site in Abu Dhabi, United Arab Emirates.3

-Data on Afghan evacuees within the United States are based on person-level CBP records of Afghan nationals who entered the United States between July 30, 2021, and November 18, 2021.
+Data on Afghan evacuees within the United States are based on person-level CBP records of Afghan nationals who entered the United States between July 30, 2021, and January 31, 2022.
 Data on Afghan evacuees located overseas are based on OAW case management data and on Afghan evacuee lists maintained by DOS and other agencies.
-Notably, several of the categories identified in the Act are overlapping.
+Notably, several categories identified in P.L.
+117-43 are overlapping.
 For example, employees of U.S. Government agencies may be counted as Special Immigrant Visa (SIV) holders, SIV applicants, and/or P-1 or P-2 refugee referrals.
-The sum of different subgroups identified in this section of the report therefore exceeds the total number of Afghan evacuees since some individuals appear in more than one specified category.
+The sum of different subgroups identified in this section of the report therefore exceeds the total number of Afghan evacuees because some individuals appear in more than one specified category.

-(i) The number of Afghan evacuees who are U.S. lawful permanent residents: 3,529.
+(i) The number of Afghan evacuees who are U.S. lawful permanent residents (LPR): 3,595.

-NOTES: The reported number includes lawful permanent residents (LPR) admitted to the United States as of November 18, 2021; located at the U.S. military base in Doha as of November 30, 2021; and located in the third country transit site in Abu Dhabi as of November 23, 2021.
+NOTES: The reported number includes LPRs admitted to the United States as of January 31, 2022 and located at the U.S. military base in Doha or in the third country transit site in Abu Dhabi as of February 7, 2022.
 This figure excludes SIV holders who have become LPRs once admitted to the United States.

 METHODOLOGY: For Afghan evacuees within the United States, status is based on CBP person-level entry records; less than one percent of CBP records had missing or unknown data on class of admission or parolee status.
-For Afghan evacuees located overseas, DOS person-level records were matched by full name and year of birth or by last name and passport number against known evacuees in DOS's Afghanistan Coordination Task Force Database, which contained LPRs who self-identified via the Kabul Repatriation Assistance form.
-Their status then was verified through USCIS databases.